 - 1. Does the Holy One ever command us to make vow?
 A promise?
 If your answer is 'yes', then where in the Scripture is that requirement? - 2.
-What ramifications does the making of a promise or vow have upon one's personal freedom to imitate Y'shua by speaking only the words we have heard from our Father, to seek first the Kingdom of Heaven and His/Its righteousness, and to 'love the Holy One our God with all our heart, with all our soul, and with all our strength?' - 3.
+What ramifications does the making of a promise or vow have upon one's personal freedom to imitate Yeshua by speaking only the words we have heard from our Father, to seek first the Kingdom of Heaven and His/Its righteousness, and to 'love the Holy One our God with all our heart, with all our soul, and with all our strength?' - 3.
 The haftarah reading for today is Yirmayahu 17:2-4, which reads as follows:

 While their children remember their altars and their wooden images by the green trees on the high hills.
 O My mountain in the field, I will give your wealth, all your treasures, as plunder, and your high places of sin within all your borders.
-And you, even yourself, will let go of your heritage which I gave you; And I will cause you to serve your enemies in the land which you do not know;
+And you, even yourself, will let go of your heritage which I gave you; And I will cause you to serve your enemies in the land which you do not know; For you have kindled a fire in My anger which will burn forever